gezonthenet/kingkernahan/README.md

 # Strava CR Auditor

 A simple webpage that uses the Strava API V3 to view your own KOMs/CRs on a single page with an option to download them as a csv file.
+The webpage will also save a snapshot of the KOMs/CRs to your local browser storage and use it to detect new, improved or lost KOMs/CRs between snapshots.
+Only the difference of the last 20 snapshots will be shown.

 ## Background